 |What other labeling regulations apply to my kombucha?||If your kombucha is a malt beverage under the FAA Act, then TTB regulations apply.
 Otherwise, Food and Drug Administration (FDA) regulations apply.||

-If your kombucha falls under the definition of a wine or a malt beverage under the Federal Alcohol Administration (FAA) Act, then TTB labeling regulations under the FAA Act also apply.
+Suppose your kombucha falls under the definition of a wine or a malt beverage under the Federal Alcohol Administration (FAA) Act.
+The TTB labeling regulations under the FAA Act also apply.
 If not, then FDA regulations apply.

 For purposes of the FAA Act: